-The Remuneration and Nominations Committee conducts an annual review the membership of the Board regarding present and future needs of the company and makes recommendations on Board composition and appointments.
+2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
+Yes The Remuneration and Nominations Committee is responsible to review membership of the Board regarding present and future needs of the company and makes recommendations in relation to Board composition and appointments.
 The Committee conducts an annual review of the independence of Directors, proposes candidates for Board vacancies, oversees the annual performance assessment program and oversees Board succession.
 A profile of each Director setting out their skills, experience and expertise is set out in the Directors Report of the Company's Annual Report.
 2.3 A listed entity should disclose: a) the names of the directors considered by the board to be independent directors; b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and c) the length of service of each director.
-Yes The Company currently has the following Board members: Mr Graeme Kaufman Non Executive Director Appointed 1 Jun 2013, Chair 30 Sept 2013 to 21 Nov 2017 Executive Director 14 Jul 2017 to 20 Feb 2018 Mr Alan Fisher Non-Executive Chair Appointed 10 Jun 2015 Chair from 21 November 2018 Mr Hugh Burrill Non-Executive Director Appointed 8 Oct 2015 Ms Mary Sontrop Non Executive Director Appointed 1 Mar 2017, Executive Director from 14 July 2017 to 20 Feb 2018 2.4 A majority of the board of a listed entity should be independent directors.
+Yes The Company currently has the Mr Graeme Kaufman e following Board members: Non Executive Director Appointed 1 Jun 2013, Chair 30 Sept 2013 to 21 Nov 2017 Executive Director 14 Jul 2017 to 20 Feb 2018 Mr Alan Fisher Non-Executive Chair Appointed 10 Jun 2015 Chair from 21 November 2018 Mr Hugh Burrill Ms Mary Sontrop Non-Executive Director Non Executive Director Appointed 8 Oct 2015 Appointed 1 Mar 2017, Executive Director from 14 July 2017 to 20 Feb 2018 2.4 A majority of the board of a listed entity should be independent directors.
 No The board is currently comprised of 50% independent directors.
 Alan Fisher and Hugh Burrill are independent directors.
 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
 Yes The Chair of the Board is an independent director and does not hold the role of CEO.

-2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
-Yes The Company has a program for inducting new Directors.
-In addition, the Remuneration and Nominations Committee oversees, reviews and makes recommendations to the Board in relation to the induction, training and development of Directors, to ensure they have access to appropriate learning and development opportunities to develop and maintain the skills and knowledge required to effectively perform in their role as a Director.
-3. Act Ethically and Responsibly 3.1 A listed entity should: a) have a code of conduct for its directors, senior executives and employees; and b) disclose that code or a summary of it.
-Yes The IDT Staff Handbook is provided to all Directors, senior Executives and employees.
+2.6 A listed entity should have a program for inducting Ye new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.

+The Company has a program for inducting new Directors.
+The Remuneration and Nomination Committee oversees, reviews and makes recommendations to the Board in relation to induction, training and development of Directors, to ensure they have access to appropriate learning and development opportunities to develop and maintain the skills and knowledge required to effectively perform in their role as a Director.

+3. Act Ethically and Responsibly

+- have a code of conduct for its directors, senior executives and employees; and - b) disclose that code or a summary of it.

+The IDT Staff Handbook is provided to all Directors, senior Executives and employees.
 It outlines the Company's expectations that personnel act with integrity, objectivity and in compliance with relevant legislation at all times.
-The IDT Staff Handbook provides guidance in specific areas, including: • Mission Statement, including Values and Relationship Statement;
+The IDT Staff Handbook provides guidance in specific areas, including:

+- Mission Statement, including Values and Relationship Statement;

-• Quality Policy;
+- Quality Policy;

 - Workplace Behaviour, including Equal Opportunity and Open Door Policies;

-- · Occupational Health and Safety; and
+- Occupational Health and Safety; and

 - Security Trading Policy.